 Iliad buys 12% of Italian consumer electronics retailer Unieuro

-Iliad said in a statement it wanted to boost the retailer's growth prospects.
-It did not disclosed the financial details of the deal.
+Iliad, which did not disclose the financial details of the deal, said in a statement it wanted to boost the Italian retailer's growth prospects.

 Unieuro has a market capitalization of around 440 million euros ($522 million) at Tuesday's closing price.